NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

 Major corporations allegedly targeted under the Obama administration include Target, Siemens, and YUM Brands, which owns Taco Bell and Kentucky Fried Chicken.

 Radar Online claimed that all the companies targeted under the illegal surveillance were Trump supporters and Republican donors.
-According to the website, the documents give proof of clandestine spy programs conducted on behalf of the Obama administration by the FBI’s Comey, the NSA’s Michel Rogers, CIA’s John Brennan and finally James Clapper, the former director of national intelligence.
+According to the website, the documents give proof of clandestine spy programs conducted on behalf of the Obama administration by the FBI’s Comey, the NSA’s Michel Rogers, the CIA’s John Brennan, and finally James Clapper, the former director of national intelligence.

 As part of efforts to expose the alleged cover-up of information about an illegal spying program under the Obama administration, on March 21, 2017, Klayman wrote a letter to the House Intelligence Committee chairman Devin Nunes, requesting the committee to look at evidence that Montgomery submitted under oath to the FBI.